petar-m/EventBrokerSlim/README.md

 services.AddSingleton(builder);
 ```

 Multiple `DelegateHandlerRegistryBuilder` instances can be registered.
-They can be used to register delegate handlers after the service collection has been built.
-However registrations should be completed before `IEventBroker` instance is resolved.
+Delegate handlers can be registered after the service collection has been built.

+Registrations after `IEventBroker` instance is resolved are not allowed.

 ## Publishing Events